awsdocs/aws-cdk-guide/doc_source/work-with-cdk-typescript.md

 Node\.js cannot run TypeScript directly; instead, your application is converted to JavaScript using the TypeScript compiler, `tsc`\.
 The resulting JavaScript code is then executed\.

-To compile your TypeScript app, issue `npm run build`\.
+The AWS CDK automatically does this whenever it needs to run your app\.
+However, it can be useful to compile manually to check for errors and to run tests\.
+To compile your TypeScript app manually, issue `npm run build`\.
 You may also issue `npm run watch` to enter watch mode, in which the TypeScript compiler automatically rebuilds your app whenever you save changes to a source file\.

-The build step reports any syntax or type errors in your code\.
-Once you can build your application without errors, you're ready to synthesize or deploy\.

 The [stacks](stacks.md) defined in your AWS CDK app can be deployed individually or together using the commands below\.
 Generally, you should be in your project's main directory when you issue them\.
 + `cdk synth`: Synthesizes a AWS CloudFormation template from one or more of the stacks in your AWS CDK app\.